Comprehensive Guide to Sports Betting Terms and Definitions

 -

 Signal: The useful information that truly explains or predicts outcomes.
-In betting, signal might come from reliable stats, market movement, or proven models that consistently add predictive value.
+In betting, signal might come from reliable stats, market movement, or proven models.

 -